-- Cameron does this quite often, though its justified by the fact that she's a super-strong killer cyborg
+- Terminator: The Sarah Connor Chronicles: Cameron does this quite often, though its justified by the fact that she's a super-strong killer cyborg

 - This commonly happened during battles on Hercules: The Legendary Journeys.
 Once a pair of combatants seated next to each other (facing the same way) punched each other in the chest and both flew backwards.

 - Piper from Charmed is told by her gynecologist that she will have a hard time conceiving a child because of lots of abdominal injuries (she was Punched Across the Room or Blown Across the Room in nearly every episode).

 - Castiel does this with Dean in Supernatural, but in an alley.
 Justifiable, because he's an angel in a human vessel.

 - Find an episode of Smallville that doesn't use this trope.
 In the Season 9 finale, Clark demonstrates that he's strong enough to do this even when he's Brought Down to Normal.

 - Punched/Struck by a Goa'uld?
 Yep.
 You're going flying.
 Justified because they give their hosts Super Strength.

 - Invoked by Niles on Frasier, who riles up a guy threatening to charge Frasier with assault until he gives Niles a light poke in the chest.
 Cue a wild, over-the-top and attention-grabbing pratfall that takes several coffee tables out with it... and when Frasier goes to help him up, he whispers, "Countersuit!"